varyg1001/mkv-fonts-snippets/README.md

 # Small description
-snippets for fonts auto adding and extracting from mkv
+Snippets for fonts auto adding and extracting from mkv.

 ## Requirements
 - mkvmerge